PFC Awards Program

 The NSD-PFC Award for Physiotherapy Research in the Neurosciences was established in 2006 as a result of a joint effort between the Neurosciences Division (NSD) of the CPA and the PFC.
 The award, jointly funded by NSD and PFC, is seed funding for mainly pilot or feasibility projects in the neurosciences.
 The successful applicant must be a member in good standing of the NSD.

 The OrthoCanada Research Award in Neck and Back Rehabilitation and Core Stability was established by OrthoCanada to encourage development of treatments related to back and neck rehabilitation and core stability.
 The award is for seed funding for mainly pilot or feasibility projects.

 The WHD-PFC Grant for Research in Women's Health was established as a result of a joint effort between the Women's Health Division (WHD) of the CPA and the PFC.
-The award of $10000, jointly funded by WHD and PFC, is seed funding for mainly pilot or feasibility projects in this area.
+This award is jointly funded by WHD and PFC, and provides seed funding for mainly pilot or feasibility projects in this area.
 The successful applicant must be a member in good standing of the WHD.